smoke

 we ruined the sky so stop burning $#i+ and help nature

-danger of smoke. besides irritating the respiratory tract and the eyes, pollutants in the haze can cause serious long-term damage to health.
+what is the danger of smoke?
+Besides irritating the respiratory tract and the eyes, pollutants in the haze can cause serious long-term health damage.

 sources of particulates are any type of common combustion including power plants, car and truck exhaust, restaurant grilling and wood burning, BBQ open-air wood burning and fast food charbroiling, grocery store food production, grilling, wood burning, and of course residential wood burning.
 End the fireplace.

 can we end the fireplace along with all residential wood burning?
 Using a fireplace for heating is ridiculous since we have central heating.
-One wildfire can impact the climate, similarly millions of fireplaces can impact the climate.
+One wildfire can impact the climate.
+Millions of fireplaces can impact the climate.
+There are 140 million houses for 329 million people in the U.S. as of 2020.

 exposure to smoke poses immediate and long-term health risks.
 Immediate effects of inhaling smoke include shortness of breath, an elevated pulse, chest pain, or inflammation in the eyes, nose and throat.
 This is caused by small particles in the smoke haze which can enter the bloodstream and other parts of the human body, causing possible DNA mutations and other health issues.